alban-read/M1-MICRO-FORTH/dumbint.md

 Note ENDIF is a no-op at run time so uses no token space.

-At runtime zbranch adds the offset to the IP or not, depending on the value on the stack.
+At runtime zbranch, and branch adds the offset to the IP or not, depending on the value on the stack.